grep Command in Linux with Examples

 grep 'pattern' file

-This command will search through the file for lines containing the pattern and print them to the standard output.
+This command will search the file for lines containing the pattern and print them to the standard output.

 grep command with options